Home-delivered meals are proven to be effective at helping older Americans, the chronically ill and recently discharged patients stay healthier.

-- Elderly people who can’t prepare nutritious meals for themselves due to physical limitations or social circumstances like living in a “food desert.”
+- Older people who can’t prepare nutritious meals for themselves due to physical limitations or social circumstances like living in a “food desert.”

-- Patients recently discharged from the hospital need good nutrition to help them heal.
-In fact, one study shows that access to good nutrition can cut readmission rates for people recently discharged from the hospital.
-But limitations of recovery – like not having the mobility or energy to cook – can reduce access to healthy meals.
+- Patients recently discharged from the hospital need good nutrition to heal.
+The limitations of recovery — like not having the mobility or energy to cook — can reduce access to nutritious meals.
+That’s why home-delivered meals are so helpful.
+In fact, one study shows that patients receiving post-discharge meals had a 38 percent reduction in 30-day readmissions.

 - People with chronic conditions may be preparing or buying their own meals, but those meals may not be nutritionally appropriate considering their medical condition.
-Many chronic conditions, particularly diabetes and hypertension, can be managed through improved nutrition.
-For example, a study in Health Affairs showed that access to nutritious meals through home delivery, resulted in up to 27 percent fewer cases of uncontrolled diabetes
+Many chronic conditions, particularly diabetes and hypertension, can be improved and managed through quality nutrition.

 Access to nutritious food is a central factor in SDOH.
 Mom’s Meals is committed to addressing SODH and health equity through our medically tailored, home-delivered meals.
 Some individuals may qualify for our meals at little or no cost to them.